Chancellor’s Cultural Diversity Council

-The University of Missouri-St. Louis Chancellor’s Cultural Diversity Council exists to provide advice, assistance, and support to the chancellor and the campus in promoting diversity in all aspects of institutional life.
-The CCDC is dedicated to upholding the University of Missouri-St. Louis’s commitment to creating an engaging and harmonious climate where the talents of diverse faculty, staff, and students flourish, and to facilitating an environment of inclusion that is nurtured through respect, tolerance and cooperation.
-The CCDC is comprised of diverse members from several units, groups and aspects reflective of the campus community.
+The Chancellor’s Cultural Diversity Council (CCDC) exists to provide assistance and support to the chancellor and to the campus community in promoting diversity in all aspects of institutional life.
+The CCDC is dedicated to upholding the university’s commitment to creating an engaging and welcoming culture where the talents of diverse faculty, staff, and students flourish.
+In order to do this, the CCDC helps to facilitate an environment of inclusion that is nurtured through respect, tolerance and cooperation.

 There are 3 categories of council membership:

 - Unit representative or elected office: Members of this category are selected to represent a unit or office that represents a diverse faculty or staff population of interest to the CCDC’s mission.
 Unit representatives will be appointed by the head of that unit.

 - Student organizational representative: Members of this category are selected to represent diverse student organizations and/or student populations of interest to the CCDC’s mission